 For more information about the training please contact: Dr Victoria Shepherd [email protected]

-Webinar: Addressing the ‘black box of horrendousness’: supporting researchers to conduct trials involving adults lacking capacity to consent
+Recorded webinar: Addressing the ‘black box of horrendousness’: supporting researchers to conduct trials involving adults lacking capacity to consent

 At this webinar we discussed the importance of inclusivity in trials with a focus on populations with impaired capacity to consent and introduced the CONSULT e-learning course outlining how it can help support researchers to design and conduct trials involving adults with impaired capacity to consent.